-A common approach when analyzing and solving general DAE-systems, is to first seek a reformulation of the original DAE into a simpler and well-structured description with the same set of solutions, see [Kunkel and Mehrmann, 2006], and [Brenan et al., 1989].
+A common approach when analyzing and solving general DAE-systems, is to first seek a reformulation of the original DAE into a simpler and well-structured description with the same set of solutions, see [17], and [4].
 To classify how difficult such a reformulation is, the concept of index has been introduced.
 There are different index concepts depending on what kind of reformulation that is sought.
-In this paper we will use the differential index, which is defined as the number of times that all or parts of the DAE must be differentiated with respect to time in order to write the DAE as an ordinary differential equation (ODE), see for example [Brenan et al., 1989].
+In this paper we will use the differential index, which is defined as the number of times that all or parts of the DAE must be differentiated with respect to time in order to write the DAE as an ordinary differential equation (ODE), see for example [4].
 The reformulation thus aims to write the original DAE as an ODE, i.e. a system in state-space form.